aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

       CodeUri: Function
       Handler: helloworld.App::handleRequest
       VpcConfig: # (1)!
-        SecurityGroupIds:
+        SecurityGroupIds: # (2)!
           - sg-{your_sg_id}
-        SubnetIds:
+        SubnetIds: # (3)!
           - subnet-{your_subnet_id_1}
           - subnet-{your_subnet_id_2}
 ```
 1. Replace the Security Group ID and Subnet ID to match your Redis' VPC setting.
+2. The security group ID or IDs of the VPC where the Redis deployment is configured.
+3. The subnet IDs  of the VPC where the Redis deployment is configured.

 ### Idempotent annotation

-You can quickly start by initializing the `DynamoDBPersistenceStore` and using it with the `@Idempotent` annotation on your Lambda handler.
+You can quickly start by initializing the persistence store  used (e.g. the `DynamoDBPersistenceStore`) and using it with the `@Idempotent` annotation on your Lambda handler.

 !!! warning "Important"
-    Initialization and configuration of the `DynamoDBPersistenceStore` must be performed outside the handler, preferably in the constructor.
+    Initialization and configuration of the persistence store must be performed outside the handler, preferably in the constructor.

 === "App.java"